 What Counts As Business Casual?

 Pants or a skirt worn with a shirt.
 Which is still pretty broad, so let's break it down.
-Prints are OK, but tees with words or an image on the front are not business casual.
-(And what are you wearing those for anyway?
-Your boobs are going to distort the image.)
+Some prints are OK, but tees with words or an image on the front are too weekendy to be business casual.
 Jeans are OK in some business casual offices, but not others.
+Matching colors, as in a red skirt worn with a red shell and red jacket, are too similar to a business suit to be business casual.
+But mixing and matching colors and prints can bring those pieces into the realm of business casual.

 For the office, I'd keep skirt hems at the knee or lower.
 It's about practicality as much as it is about professionalism.
 Spending all day worrying about keeping your knees closed and having to adjust your clothing every time you sit down or get up uses up energy and brain space that you could be using to advance your career.